sergeyt/sergeyt.github.io/index.md

 Currently I am a Software Engineer at Xored.
 15 years of experience specializing in any kind of software development.
 I like writing efficient code, solving challenging tasks, learning new technologies and tools.
-I have two beatuful kids and two funny cats.
+I have two beautiful kids and two funny cats.

 ## Programming Languages